 5398.
 Ethnic Minority and Community Interventions (3).
 Course focuses on research and clinical issues related to mental health services for ethnic minority populations and establishing community prevention-intervention programs.

 5447.
 Advanced Correlational Methods and Factor Analysis (4).
-Prerequisite: Consent of instructor; Comprehensive survey of multivariate analysis, including multiple correlation and factor analysis and other correlational techniques.
+Prerequisite: Instructor consent; Comprehensive survey of multivariate analysis, including multiple correlation and factor analysis and other correlational techniques.
 Review of analysis of co-variance.

 5448.
 Advanced Multivariate Analysis for Psychologists (4).
 Prerequisite: PSY 5447.
 Covers topics in multivariate analysis, including canonical correlation, multiway frequency tables, MANOVA, profile analysis, discriminant analysis, logistic regression, and time series analysis.

 5480.
 Experimental Design (4).
-Prerequisite: Consent of instructor.
+Prerequisite: Instructor consent.
 Logical principles governing sound experimentation: conventional designs using analysis of variance.
 Introduction to complex analysis of variance designs and trend tests.

 6000.
 Master's Thesis (V1-6).